 In July 2007, the City of Lawrence began development of the Lawrence-Douglas County Regional ITS Architecture.
 The Regional ITS Architecture has the same geographic boundaries as Douglas County.
-In addition, a separate ITS Deployment Plan is being developed to identify and prioritize specific ITS projects recommended for the Region in order to implement the ITS architecture.
+In addition, a separate ITS Deployment Plan was developed to identify and prioritize specific ITS projects recommended for the Region in order to implement the ITS architecture.

 The Lawrence-Douglas County Regional ITS Architecture was developed independently of the Kansas Statewide ITS Architecture.
-The goal of the Statewide Architecture is to document ITS that will be deployed on a statewide basis while the scope of the Lawrence-Douglas County Regional ITS Architecture focuses primarily on the ITS that will be deployed within Douglas County to satisfy local needs.
+The goal of the Statewide ITS Architecture is to document ITS that will be deployed on a statewide basis while the scope of the Lawrence-Douglas County Regional ITS Architecture focuses primarily on the ITS that will be deployed within Douglas County to satisfy local needs.

 The ITS Architecture and the ITS Deployment Plan were both developed with significant input from local, state, and federal officials.
-A series of four workshops will be held to gather input from stakeholders and two presentations will be given to the MPO/Governing Bodies to ensure that policy makers have been updated on the project.
+A series of four workshops was held to gather input from stakeholders and two presentations were given to the Metropolitan Planning Office (MPO)/Governing Bodies to ensure that policy makers were updated on the project.

-The Regional ITS Architecture and Deployment Plan that will be developed should reflect an accurate snapshot of existing ITS deployments and future ITS plans in the Region.
+The Regional ITS Architecture and Deployment Plan that has been developed reflect a snapshot of current ITS deployments and future ITS plans in the Region.
 However, needs and priorities of the Region will change over time, and, in order to renaming effective the Regional ITS Architecture and Deployment Plan should be periodically reviewed and updated.